Yocto Kria Support¶

 MACHINE=kria-zynqmp-generic bitbake kria-image-full-cmdline

-Note that in Yocto 2024.2, the SD card would be “locked in” to the started kit on which it first booted.
-E.g. once you have booted the common image on a KV260, you will not be able to re-use the same SD card with the shared common Linux image on a KR260 or a KD240.
-This is because on initial boot, the default bitstream will be locked in based on EEPROM reading on first boot, and this is not updated on subsequent boots.
+NOTE: In kria-zynqmp-generic generated wic image in 2024.2, the SD card is “locked in” to the started kit when first booted.
+That is, once you have booted the common image on a KV260, you are not be able to reuse the same SD card with the shared common Linux image on a KR260 or a KD240.
+This is because on initial boot, the default bitstream is locked in based on the EEPROM reading on first boot, and this is not updated on subsequent boots.

 QEMU¶

-Yocto can boot each of the various MACHINEs using QEMU once a build completes.
-This is the command:
+Yocto can boot each of the various MACHINEs using QEMU once a build completes using the following command:

 MACHINE=<machine name> runqemu nographic slirp

-Note that during the build process, a QEMU configuration file is created in the output dir containing all of the configuration options set for the machine and used by the runqemu command.
-For example, for k26-smk, this file can be found in $TMPDIR/deploy/images/k26-smk/kria-image-full-cmdline-k26-smk.qemuboot.conf
+During the build process, a QEMU configuration file is created in the output directory containing all of the configuration options set for the machine and used by the runqemu command.
+For example, for k26-smk, this file is found in $TMPDIR/deploy/images/k26-smk/kria-image-full-cmdline-k26-smk.qemuboot.conf

 In 2023.1, the combined starterkit k26-smk supports QEMU, and the default hardware which it emulates is KV260.
 To change it to KR260, update sources/meta-kria/conf/machine/k26-smk.conf